A Penrose-type inequality for static spacetimes: A Monotone Quantity for the Inverse Mean Curvature Flow

 To obtain a monotone quantity along \eqref{IMCF}, we require an upper bound the flux of $V$ over the leaves $\Sigma_{t}$.
 For this step, we need the following lemma for the case of multiple boundary components.

-\begin{lemma} Let $(M^{n},g,V)$ be an asymptotically flat static triple with boundary $\partial M$, and let $\Sigma_{i} \subset \partial M$ be an outer-most stable minimal hypersurface.
-Suppose the tensor $P$ defined in \eqref{P} is non-negative definite in $(M^{n},g,V)$.
+\begin{lemma} Let $(M^{n},g,V)$ be asymptotically flat with boundary $\partial M$, and let $\Sigma_{i} \subset \partial M$ be a horizon.
+Suppose the tensor $P$ defined in \eqref{P} is non-negative definite.
 Then $V|_{\Sigma_{i}} \equiv 0$. \end{lemma} Note that non-negativity of $P$ is equivalent to the null convergence condition (NCC) in the spacetime $(L^{n+1},\widehat{g})$, which is the weakest (pointwise) energy condition in general relativity.
 Galloway proved a version of this in \cite{G93}, c.f. also Huang-Martin-Miao \cite{HMM17} for the case of a sign-changing lapse function.
 It is straightforward to generalize these proofs, so we will save this for the appendix.